jhderojasUVa/ToDo/todo_node_server/README.md

 Is a JSON websocket so the communication with the server is done via JSON data and will respond allways with a JSON.

+See the console to know how many clients are connected and the status (new connection or closed conection).

 ## Message to send

 The message must have this structure: